Adam Jarchow

-Adam Michael Jarchow (/ˈdʒɑːrkoʊ/ JAR-koh; born November 10, 1978) is an American attorney and Republican politician.
+Adam Michael Jarchow (/ˈdʒɑːrkoʊ/ JAR-koh; born November 10, 1978) is an American attorney and Republican politician from Polk County, Wisconsin.
 He served two terms in the Wisconsin State Assembly, representing the 28th Assembly district in northwest Wisconsin.
-He was a candidate for Attorney General of Wisconsin in the 2022 Republican primary.
+He was an unsuccessful candidate for Attorney General of Wisconsin in the 2022 Republican primary, and subsequently was elected to the county board in Polk County.

 Early life and career

-Adam Jarchow was born in Saint Paul, Minnesota on November 10, 1978.
+Adam Jarchow was born in Saint Paul, Minnesota, on November 10, 1978.
 During his childhood he attended school in Clear Lake, Wisconsin and graduated from Clear Lake High School in 1997.
 Over the next four years he attended the University of Florida, graduating with his bachelors' of science in 2001.
 He then attended the University of Florida College of Law, where he obtained his Juris Doctor and was admitted to the Florida Bar in 2004.

 After obtaining his degree, Jarchow set up a practice in Florida and later Minnesota, eventually moving back to Wisconsin and practicing law in New Richmond, Wisconsin.

 In 2017, Jarchow set up his own legal practice.